MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-configure-authentication.md

 # Tutorial: Handle authentication flows in an Angular single-page app

 In the previous article, [Prepare an Angular single-page app for authentication](./tutorial-single-page-app-angular-sign-in-prepare-app.md), you created an Angular single-page app (SPA) and prepared it for authentication with your Microsoft Entra External ID for customers tenant.
-In this article, you'll learn how to handle authentication flows in your app by adding components.
+In this article, you'll learn how to handle authentication flows in your app by adding MSAL components and creating authentication configuration files.

 In this tutorial;